orbs-network/orbs-contract-sdk/README.md

 * `deploy` - compile the smart contract with go v10.0 and deploy it on the personal orbs blockchain on your machine.
 * `run`    - gets as arguments `call` or `send`.
 Use
 * `genKeys`- generates a new pair public and private key to sign on the transactions you send or you contract sends.
-             The keys are stored on your computer on a file named ORBS.KEYS.
+             The keys are presented on the cli and stored on your computer on a file named ORBS.KEYS.
+The first key - is the private key, the second is the public key.

 >To ease the work with Gamma, part of the installation a pair of sK & pK are generated to sign the transactions.